 How it works

-Whether the router is designed for DSL or cable-based broadband, the four Ethernet ports are used for wired devices with a matching port or adapter.
+Routers can be designed for either cable or DSL connections, but both types have several additional Ethernet ports are used for wired devices with a matching port or adapter.
 These can include desktops, laptops, HDTVs, gaming consoles, printers, and more.
 If you want the most out of your broadband connection, using these ports for your hardware is the best option, especially if the ports support speeds of up to one gigabit per second (aka gigabit Ethernet).

 Thus, the router sends and receives networking traffic from the modem with one connection, and routes all that data through its four Ethernet ports, and through the air via the 2.4GHz and 5GHz bands.
 Despite advertised numbers, wired is faster than wireless, and we still suggest using Ethernet if you want every ounce of bandwidth out of your subscription.
 But obviously you can’t do that with smartphones, and draping Ethernet cables along every wall is just downright ugly.

-Unfortunately, routers come in all sizes, prices, and exaggerated promises.
+Routers come in all sizes, prices, and exaggerated promises.
 On the wireless side, they can include two external antennas or more, depending on the model.
-The more antennas they have protruding in the air like a dead spider’s legs, the higher the prices will soar.
-Of course, the added antennas mean increased range, but your connection speed will depend on your proximity to the router, and the technology powering that connection.
+The more spiky antennas, the better the Wi-Fi coverage — at least in theory.
+Your connection speed will still depend on your proximity to the router, and the technology powering that connection.

 While most existing routers use the 802.11.ac standard (Wi-Fi 5), newer ones can support Wi-Fi 6, which we explain here.
 Wi-Fi 5 enables three outgoing streams and three incoming streams (3×3) on the 5GHz band at up to 433Mbps each.
 They’re accompanied by three incoming and three outgoing 802.11n streams (3×3) on the 2.4GHz band at 200Mbps each.
 The latest update to the Wi-Fi 5 specification, aka Wave-2, adds a fourth stream for additional bandwidth.
 Problem is, smartphones typically only support between one (1×1) or two (2×2) incoming/outgoing streams, so they can’t get the full benefits of routers supporting 3×3 broadcasts.